Skip to main content

 Much of the information here is also contained in the other pages of the website but what follows should serve as a concise summary of many aspects of CUH&H.

-The name dates back to the 19th century and the early days of organized cross-country running in the UK.
-Races would be run in the following way: one person, “the hare”, would run ahead and leave an indistinct trail of marks for all the other runners, “the hounds”, to follow.
+The name dates back to the 19th century and the early days of organised cross-country running in the UK.
+Races would be run in the following way: one person, the ‘hare’, would run ahead and leave an indistinct trail of marks for all the other runners, the ‘hounds’, to follow.

 For more details on the history of CUH&H, click here.

 Members of the club will compete in all manner of other events during the year, from fell running and crazy mountain races to indoor athletics meets.
-All can be publicised, reported on and discussed via the website and the email lists.
+All can be publicised, reported on, and discussed via the mailing list and social media.

-Road races feature strongly in the calendar.
-A number of the College League races are on road, as are the Hyde Park Relays in the Lent term.
-We also have guaranteed places in the London Marathon and a Marathon Squad is formed to train specifically for it.
+Road races also feature strongly in the calendar.
+The freshers’ 5K at the beginning of Michaelmas is on road and many of our athletes also compete in the Cambridge Half which is usually in early March.
+We also have guaranteed places in the London Marathon, and a Marathon Squad is formed to train specifically for it.

-In the spring and summer, many of our athletes focus on the track and there is a strong collaboration with CUAC, particularly in the run up to the track and field Varsity Match.
-Indeed the vast majority of the middle and long distance events at this meet will be filled by CUH&H members who are also members of CUAC.
+In the spring and summer, many of our athletes focus on the track, and there is a strong collaboration with CUAC, particularly in the run-up to the athletics varsity match.
+Indeed, the vast majority of the middle and long-distance events at this meet will be filled by CUH&H members who are also members of CUAC.

-Of course, if competitive running is not your cup of tea, the club also caters for those who just want to run for fitness and therapeutic reasons.
+Of course, if competitive running is not your cup of tea, the club also caters for those who just want to run for general health and fitness.
 There are several easy runs put on during the week specifically for this purpose – check out the beginners’ page for more details.
 And don’t worry if you like running but not through mud.
-Just because the main races are cross-country, we still train on all the surfaces available in Cambridge: grass, grit paths, road, track.
+Just because the main races are cross-country, we still train on all the surfaces available in Cambridge: grass, gravel paths, road, and track.
 There is something for everyone.

 What’s the deal with CUH&H and CUAC?

 CUAC is the Cambridge University Athletics Club.
-For historical reasons, this is a separate club to CUH&H. However, links between the clubs are very strong and many are members of both.
-A typical aim for such athletes is to compete well at cross-country for CUH&H in the Michaelmas and Lent terms, and then in middle/long distance events on the track for CUAC in the Easter term.
-Indeed this conforms to the standard approach to training for distance events used by athletes across the world: concentrate on endurance and strength over the winter and speed-endurance in the spring and summer.
+For historical reasons, this is a separate club to CUH&H. However, links between the clubs are very strong, and many are members of both.
+A typical aim for such athletes is to compete well at cross-country for CUH&H in the Michaelmas and Lent terms, and then in middle/long-distance events on the track for CUAC in Easter term.
+Indeed, this conforms to the standard approach to training for distance events used by athletes across the world: concentrate on endurance and strength over the winter and speed-endurance in the spring and summer.

-The training groups remain roughly the same in the Easter term, you are simply running for a different club on the track (though still for Cambridge which is the important thing!)
+The training groups remain roughly the same in Easter term, you are simply running for a different club on the track (though still for Cambridge, which is the important thing!).

 Can I just come along or do I have to join?